wustlcse/FAQ/docs/index.md

 ---
 ## What programming languages do we teach in our curriculum? {#what-programming-languages-do-we-teach-in-our-curriculum}

-<span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/7">Discussions View</a></span>
+<span class="discussion-link anchored"><a href="https://github.com//wustlcse/FAQ/discussions/7">Discussions View</a></span>

- We count our department among many who consider that once you learn to program in any modern programming language, picking up another programming language is not so difficult.
+Like many Computing programs, we feel that once you learn to program in any modern programming language, picking up another programming language is not too difficult.
+Some programming languages are more/less suited to certain types of work, so some courses rely on languages not covered in prereq material.
+Such courses often provide a brief introduction and recommend resources to learn the new language, but students are expected to work independently to ensure they are prepared for coursework.
+You should expect to spend some time acquainting yourself with and practicing the new language.

 It's akin to an artist who first uses one kind of paint and then switches to a different kind of paint.
-There are understandably considerations in making such a switch, and it may take time to adapt to a new way of expressing yourself.
-The fundamental act of reducing an idea to code is very similar, no matter which programming language you use.
+There are considerations in making such a switch and it may take time and practice to adapt to a new way of expressing yourself.
+Here, the fundamental act of reducing an idea to code is very similar no matter which programming language you use.

- Nonetheless, there are computer scientists who feel strongly that certain programming languages are good (or bad) for you.
-Academic studies have shown that it doesn't matter which language you use initially, if success is defined to be how well you do when you continue in a program.
- For those who are interested in programming languages as a subject of study, we teach CSE455S, a course that examines how programming languages are designed nadand implemented.
+For those who are interested in programming languages as a subject of study, we teach [CSE 455S](https://courses.wustl.edu/CourseInfo.aspx?sch=E&dept=E81&crs=425S), which programming language mechanics.
- Otherwise, when you take a course that uses a programming language that is new to you, expect to spend some time acquainting yourself with the new syntax.
-Give yourself time to be able to write beautiful programs in that new language.

-<span class="tag-links">[#misc](#misc) [#needs_review](#needs_review) [#programming](#programming)</span>
+<span class="tag-links">[#programming](#programming)</span>

 ---
 ## What web design courses can I take? {#what-web-design-courses-can-i-take}

-<span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/114">Discussions View</a></span>
+<span class="discussion-link anchored"><a href="https://github.com//wustlcse/FAQ/discussions/114">Discussions View</a></span>

 Some regularly offered courses that cover facets of web design and development are: